Hardeep M. Singh, M.D.

 An upper endoscopy is one of the best ways to diagnose or treat illnesses of the esophagus, stomach, and upper portion of the small intestine.
 This common outpatient procedure usually takes as little as a half-hour and is often pain-free when performed by a trained specialist.
 At the practice of Hardeep M. Singh, MD, in Orange County, California, Dr. Singh’s friendly team can help you schedule your upper endoscopy today.
 Call the office or make an appointment online using the online scheduling tool.
-Dr. Singh is proud to serve the neighboring communities of Santa Ana, Irvine, and Newport Beach.
+Dr. Singh is proud to serve the neighboring communities of Irvine, Newport Beach and Orange,.

 An upper endoscopy is a common outpatient procedure that allows Dr. Singh to visually examine your esophagus, stomach, and parts of the small intestine using a tiny camera on a long, flexible tube.
 This can be done to find the source of symptoms like chronic vomiting or abdominal pain, to diagnose diseases or take a biopsy, or to treat certain problems with the upper digestive system.

 An endoscopy is often combined with other procedures, like an ultrasound, to help get the clearest possible picture of the inner workings of your upper digestive system.